Paper Tongues: Rockmen Music Group, Crowd Surfing EP (2012–2013)

 On May 11, 2012 their single "Amen" was released to Tampa radio stations WSUN and WHPT (via Bubba the Love Sponge), as well as Charlotte station WEND.

 On May 30, 2012 Paper Tongues posted on Twitter saying their new song "who I am" was currently in the mixing stages.

 On June 9, 2012 Paper Tongues posted on Facebook stating "Just finished our first month in the studio and met our goal of completing a 5-song ep!
 Can't wait for you all to hear it!!!!
 Thanks for all the support."
 Confirming this is in fact an ep and not a full-length album in the progress, however does not deny possibilities of a second full length being on the horizon.

 Second full-length album (2013–present)

 Paper Tongues confirmed full length in the works via Twitter "Breakfast at Zada Jane's, now headed to the studio to work on preproduction for the full length.
 Back to work!!!"
+However, the new album/EP was never released.